MGoedtel/azure-monitor-health-knowledge/azure-monitor-health-knowledge/vmhealth-windows/winserver-knowledge-disk-pctidletime.md

 ms.author: magoedte
 ---

-# Physical Disk Percent Idle Time
+# Disk Percent Idle Time

 ## Summary
 The disk has a lot of activity occurring on it and as a result the percentage of the idle time has fallen below the threshold value for multiple consecutive samples.